 (1) Or every two years, whichever comes first.
-More frequent passenger compartment air filter replacement may be needed if driving in areas with heavy traffic, poor air quality, high dust levels, or environmental allergens.
-Passenger compartment air filter replacement may also be needed if there is reduced airflow, window fogging, or odors.
-Your GM dealer can help determine when to replace the filter.
+More frequent replacement may be needed if the vehicle is driven in areas with heavy traffic, areas with poor air quality, or areas with high dust levels.
+Replacement may also be needed if there is a reduction in air flow, excessive window fogging, or odors.

 (2) Check all fuel and vapor lines and hoses for proper hook-up, routing, and condition.